 Ingredients

-When I make this Hungarian plum dumplings recipe, I like to make it in larger quantities, at least six servings and it’s always all consumed.
-For six servings, I will start with 1 kg of white potatoes that become crumbly after boiling and not potatoes for salads.
+When I make this Hungarian plum dumplings recipe, I like to make it in larger quantities, at least six servings and it's always all consumed.
+For six servings, I need 1 kg of white potatoes that become crumbly after boiling and not potatoes for salads.

 The amount of flour required will also differ depending on the type of potatoes used.
 I used 500 g of flour and two semolina spoons, so the dough would have a better texture.